Plate Bearing Test Services

 The plate bearing test measures the movement and settlement of a material under the pressure of incremental loads to determine whether the ground has sufficient bearing capacity to support a given temporary or semi-permanent structure.

-Is a CBR test the same as a plate bearing test?
+Is a CBR test the same as a plate load test?

 How do you carry out a plate load test?

 One of our trained technicians will arrive on-site to test the area.
-The test will take approximately 30 minutes depending on the ground conditions and type of information required.
+The plate bearing test will take approximately 30 minutes, depending on the ground conditions and type of information required.
 You will be provided with a visual representation of the results immediately while we are on site.

 How to calculate CBR from a plate bearing test?

-The result of the plate load test provides an equivalent CBR value, which can be calculated by our specialist technicians.
-They will need to divide the load applied to the plate by the area of the plate and multiply this result by the thickness of the material sample.
-This result can be supplied on the same day that the test is conducted.
+The result of the plate loading test provides an equivalent CBR value.
+This can be calculated by dividing the load applied to the bearing plate by the area of the bearing plate and multiplying the result by the thickness of the material sample.
+The CBR value can be supplied on the same day that the test is conducted.

 ACS Services